composer/windows-setup/README.md

 <a name="About"></a>
 ## About

-[Composer][composer] is a wonderful tool but it can sometimes be tricky to install on computers not blessed with a rich development environment coming as standard.
+[Composer][composer] is a wonderful tool but it can sometimes be tricky to install on computers not blessed with the rich development environment that comes as standard on others.
 Yes, we are looking at you, Windows.

 This installer attempts to ease that pain by: